TheEPICturkey/EasyCoffee/README.md

   * CSS

 ### Description
-* inventory-tracker is an inventory tracking application for tracking coffee beans supply for a fictitious coffee shop.
+* EasyCoffee is an inventory tracking application for tracking coffee beans supply for a fictitious coffee shop.

 ### Application Instructions
 * NOTE: You will need a code editor to view or edit the code.
 My favorite, and recommended one is Visual Studio Code.